AsaTyr2018/OneShotDataSetPrep/README.md

    create accounts using the maintainer script.
 After logging in they are directed to the upload page.
 2. **Uploading** – Drag and drop an image onto the form.
-The server generates 14 cropped and flipped images and stores them as a ZIP file in the user's personal directory or the selected team directory.
-Each user may keep up to ten personal datasets while every team can store fifty datasets.
+The server generates 14 cropped and flipped images and stores them as a ZIP file in either the user's archive directory (`archives/user_<id>`) or the selected team directory (`archives/team_<id>`).
+Each user may keep up to ten personal datasets (configurable via `ARCHIVE_LIMIT_USER`) while every team can store fifty (`ARCHIVE_LIMIT_TEAM`).
 The page refreshes after processing so the ZIP can be downloaded from the archive list.
 3. **Deletion** – Users remove old datasets themselves once the quota is reached.
-4. **Teams** – A user can create a team and invite other members.
-Uploads may be stored in a team archive which is shared by all members.
+4. **Teams** – Team creation is restricted to administrators or users with the `can_create_team` permission.
+Uploads may be stored in a shared team archive that all members can access.
 Personal dataset sharing has been removed.

 ## Admin view